The World Health Organization (WHO) estimates a global shortage of 4.3 million physicians, nurses, and other healthcare professionals.

 US physician shortages see nearly 122,000 physicians in both primary and specialty care by 2032- data published by AMMC in 2019.

-Physician shortage in the US limits or delays accesses to healthcare posing a risk to patients.
+physician shortage statistics limits or delays accesses to healthcare posing a risk to patients.
 Also, because it takes 12 to 15 years to be trained as physicians on average, physician shortages in the US are projected for 2032.

 Here is the list of the impact of physician shortage on healthcare: